franztapiac/3dphoto/franz_hsa/README.md

 Finally, to use the reduced landmark template, it must be defined in ``__init__.py``.

+### ``hsa_execution_parameters.xlsx``
+This Excel file contains a set of defined parameters to execute within ``hsa_calculator_synth_meshes.py``.

+<u>Be sure NOT TO delete or change any rows!</u>
+While these parameters are also saved with the exported .hsa file, they are only saved if HSA files are exported (currently, 28 Aug 2023), not if only landmarks are exported.
+Thus, this document serves as a log of HSA executions for either landmark exporting or hsa prediction with predicted or automatic landmarks.
+Also, if you edit one exp_data_path value, that row won't be functional on someone else's directory.
+If you don't want to show your directory on this publicly shared Excel file (through GitHub), delete the exp_data_path value before committing.

+The contents of the Excel file are as follows.
+Note that within ``hsa_calculator_synth_meshes.py``, the Excel files is turned into a dict.
+Thus, the resulting keys are:
+1. hsa_exp_index: an integer ID for the HSA experiment.
+This is a required input in __main__ of ``hsa_calculator_synth_meshes.py``.
+2. data_type
+3. sub_data_type
+4. with_texture
+5. exp_data_path
+6. file_ending
+7. age
+8. sex
+9. crop
+10. crop_percentage
+11. landmark_placement
+12. manual_landmarks
+13. export_landmarks
+14. calculate_hsa
+15. verbose

 ### 1. ``hsa_calculator_synth_meshes.py``

 ### 2. ``hsa_calculator_patient_pre_n_post_op.py``

 ### 3. ``run_various_crop_percentages.py``